Nangyal-Daqiq/Nancloud/README.md

 ## Motivation

-There are websites that do not look good on all devices or screen sizes and often lack responsiveness or have design issues.
+There are websites that don't look good on all devices or screen sizes and lack responsiveness or have design issues.
 Nancloud renders well on a variety of devices and window or screen sizes from minimum to maximum display size to ensure usability and satisfaction.

 ## 🚀 Quick Start